tyntec/api-collection/chat-api/v2/README.md

 #### Failure details on MessageStatus events

-The MessageStatus is extended with ``details`` property.
-This property provides information about ``code`` and ``message`` in case of an errornous situation which lead to a failure.
+The MessageStatus is extended with the ``details`` property.
+This property provides information about ``code`` and ``message`` in case of an errorneous situation which lead to a failure.

 #### Additional MessageStatus events

 Additional MessageStatus events are defined

 - MessageStatus::accepted - send out after we have accepted your message
-- MessageStatus::channelFailed - send out after a failure occur on the delivery channel. contains the specific information about the error in the property ``details``.
+- MessageStatus::channelFailed - send out after a failure occured on the delivery channel.
+Contains the specific information about the error in the property ``details``.
 This event is an **intermediate** event and will be followed by one of the final events (_MessageStatus::failed_, _MessageStatus::delivered_, _MessageStatus::seen_).

 #### ``to`` on MessageStatus::deleted

-When a user deletes a message he has sent previously, the ChatAPI transports now as well the receiving account id in the property ``to``.
+When a user deletes a message he has sent previously, the ChatAPI now also transports the receiving account id in the property ``to``.

 ### Deprecations